boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-rate-policy-discovery.md

 These options are called: Network Rate-Limit Policy (NRLP).

-In order to ensure consistent design for both IPv4 and IPv6 ACs, {{sec-blob}} groups the set of NRLP parameters that are returned independent of the address family.
+In order to ensure consistent design for both IPv4 and IPv6 ACs, {{!I-D.brw-scone-throughput-advice-blob}} groups the set of NRLP parameters that are returned independent of the address family.
 This blob can be leveraged in networks where ND/DHCP/PvD are not used and ease the mapping with specific protocols used in these networks.
 For example, ***a Protocol Configuration Option (PCO) {{TS-24.008}} NRLP Information Element can be defined in 3GPP***.

 Whether host-to-network, network-to-host, or both policies are returned in an NRLP is deployment specific.
 All these combinations are supported in this document.